y5yeyey/opt-project/README.md

 $ ./load_data.sh
 ```

 to complete the loading process.
-If the password for `root` user is not empty, then you would need to change the `load_data.sh` script to make it work.
+If the password for `root` user is not empty, then you will need to change the `load_data.sh` script manually to make it work.
 Basically, the `load_data.sh` first run `sql.py` to generate `.sql` scripts for each of the `.csv` data files (any existed `.sql` will be overwrote), then run `.sql` scripts one by one.
-The whole process probably cost 5 mins to finish.
+The whole process probably cost five mins to finish.

 ### Test